SteveRxD/Blog2/content/authors/admin/_index.md

 ---

-Steve is a data and finance guy, using this blog as an opportunity to learn and apply new data analysis tools.
-He lives in Dallas, Texas.
+I'm a data and finance guy, using this blog as an opportunity to learn new data analysis tools.
+I live in Dallas, Texas.